 - Major Electives or Emphasis Area for 9 crs, selected in consultation with an advisor.

-- On-campus Mass Communication majors are required to have an academic minor, a set of courses in a field of study outside Mass Communication.
+- Journalism majors are required to have an academic minor, a set of courses in a field of study outside Mass Communication.
 This program will draw from the credits required for Electives.
-Online students are not required to pursue an academic minor.

 - No more than 48 hours in Mass Communication courses may be counted toward the 120 hours needed for the degree.